andorjamb/superheros/superheroRestServer/README_RESTServer.md

 GET /api/superheros

-returns all computers as a json (or some other format) array
+returns all superheros as a json (or some other format) array

-computer number 2
+superhero number 2

 ```
 http://localhost:4000/api/superheros/2